The compendium

 Read full article

-Chanderi sarees blend silk with fine cotton, creating a sheer, lightweight drape with delicate zari brocade.
-Dry cleaning is recommended.
-Perfect for daytime functions and religious ceremonies.
+Silk blended with fine cotton creates a sheer, lightweight drape with delicate zari brocade — perfect for daytime functions and religious ceremonies.

 Read full article

-Bomkai, also called Sonepuri, combines tribal designs with temple borders and contrasting pallus woven in gold thread.
-Gentle hand wash or dry clean.
-Popular for festive pujas and traditional events.
+Tribal designs meet temple borders and contrasting pallus woven in gold thread — popular for festive pujas and traditional events.

 Read full article